Kawingasaurus

 Kawingasaurus is an extinct genus of dicynodont therapsid from the Late Permian Usili Formation of Tanzania.
 It is a member of the family Cistecephalidae, and like other cistecephalids it is thought to have been fossorial.
 It is a member of the family Cistecephalidae.
 Cistephalidae includes genera Cisteceohalus, Cistecephaloides and Kawingasaurus.
-Greek for Saurus meaning “lizard” appears as a suffix denoting a reptilian origin.
-Living between 254.17 and 259.9 million years ago in the late Permain and believed to have the first and last recorded appearance in this time period.
+Greek for Saurus meaning "lizard" appears as a suffix denoting a reptilian origin.
+Living between 254.17 and 259.9 million years ago in the late Permian and believed to have the first and last recorded appearance in this time period.
 It lived in deep burrows as a suggested by most burrowing dicynodonts from evaluation of cranial sutures, vestibule inflation and enlarged stapes foot plates which are thought to be functionally correlated with bone-conduction hearing; all observed in fossorial vertebrates which use seismic signals as communication.
-Kawingasaurus lives in a terrestrial environment and is known as one of the smallest Cistecephaloides according to skull size when compared to other well-known taxa.

 History of discovery

 Dicynodontoides was very briefly first described by Sir Richard Owen in his catalog of fossil reptilia in 1876.
-He described them as being “a very peculiar family of reptiles from the Trias of South Africa with a remarkable skull and a single pair of huge sharp-pointed tusks growing downward.”
+He described them as being "a very peculiar family of reptiles from the Trias of South Africa with a remarkable skull and a single pair of huge sharp-pointed tusks growing downward."
 Owen described these singular animals to have no other kind of teeth except for a beak-like mouth.
 At least 13 specimens were referred to C. microrhinus and C. Planiceps were not described in detail to provide photos or museum numbers for them.
 A first detailed description of these fossils was provided by von Huene (1942) who mentioned notable differences of characteristics of Cistecephalus such as smaller orbits, smaller sized skulls and a flattened snout region despite ascribing the fossils to Cistepahlus planiceps (now considered a junior synonym of C. microrhinus).